← Back to portfolio

 Drop-off Recovery

-Resume onboarding where users left off — no restart — to protect momentum and reduce frustration.
+Resume onboarding where users left off (no restart) to protect momentum and reduce frustration.

-Faster collaboration
+Cross-functional collaboration

 Product Management